theMindDeveloper/Project-Homelab/README.md

 | Apache | 80 | `apache.` | **internet, via tunnel** |
 | cloudflared | — | — | outbound only |

-*This is also where the repository and reality disagreed, and the repository
-lost: n8n was written down as planned for P2 and is in fact running here.
-The inventory has been corrected.
-That is what happens when documentation is checked against a screenshot rather than against memory.*

 ### DNS